 The ancient Agora site is relatively level with many foot paths which meander pleasantly around small trees and historical events, betrayed by scattered ruins of all shapes and sizes.

 Temple of Hephaestus (Hephaesteion, or Thesion)

-The most visible monument is the temple of Hephestus (or Thesion) which still adorns a low hill in the Northwest end of the Agora.
+The most visible monument is the temple of Hephestus (or Thesion).
 The temple’s construction began in 450 BC and it is still preserved in remarkable shape to this day.

 It is of the Doric order, and in antiquity it housed two bronze statues of the goddess Athena and Hephestus the god of fire and metalsmithing.